+(Video link here.)
 We recently came back from our second memorial this year in the town of Helvetia, in the West Virginia Appalachians.
 It was a party, really, to celebrate the big fat life of our friend Eleanor Mailloux, who passed away recently at the age of 94.
 Out in the meadow next to her house, two make-shift cookers were going, grilling spatchcocked chickens and corn, and a 20-foot table held huge bowls of Eleanor’s favorite foods.
 Beer from her grandson Willie’s brewery flowed alongside homemade wine her friends had brought.
 Music blared at just the right pitch.

-It also reminded us of the amazing Eleanor, who at age 92 had lived through just about EVERYTHING, dancing at the Fasnacht festival in the community hall a couple of years ago (Note, this 30 second clip seems to be showing up in some browsers and not in others.
+It also made us think of the amazing Eleanor, who at age 92 had lived through just about EVERYTHING, dancing at the Fasnacht festival in the community hall a couple of years ago (Note, this 30 second clip seems to be showing up in some browsers and not in others.
 If your’s doesn’t show it, watch it here, on Vimeo):

 So, we dance…

 Treme video link here.
 The complete 8 minute Treme scene, which goes from sheer grief to joy, here.
 Eleanor Dancing video link here.